Porsche 356: History

-Prior to World War II Porsche designed and built three Type 64 cars for a 1939 Berlin-to-Rome race that was cancelled.
-In 1948 the mid-engine, tubular chassis 356 prototype called "No. 1" was completed.
-This led to some debate as to the "first" Porsche automobile.
-Although the original Porsche 356 unit had a rear-mid engine placement, the rear-engined 356 is considered by Porsche to be its first production model.
+In 1948, the mid-engine, tubular chassis prototype Porsche 356/1 was completed.
+Although the prototype had a rear-mid engine placement, the production rear-engined 356 is considered by Porsche to be its first car.

 The 356 was created by Ferdinand "Ferry" Porsche (son of Ferdinand Porsche, founder of the German company), who founded the Austrian company with his sister, Louise.
 Like its cousin, the Volkswagen Beetle (which Ferdinand Porsche Sr. had designed), the 356 is a four-cylinder, air-cooled, rear-engine, rear-wheel-drive car with unitized pan and body construction.
 The chassis was a completely new design, as was the 356's body, designed by Porsche employee Erwin Komenda.
 At the same time, certain mechanical components, including the engine case and some suspension components, were based on and initially sourced from Volkswagen.
 Ferry Porsche described the thinking behind the development of the 356 in an interview with the editor of "Panorama", the PCA magazine, in September 1972. "...I had always driven very speedy cars.
 I had an Alfa Romeo, also a BMW, and others. ….By the end of the war, I had a Volkswagen Cabriolet with a supercharged engine, and that was the basic idea.
 I saw that if you had enough power in a small car, it is nicer to drive than if you have a big car which is also overpowered.
 And it is more fun.
 On this basic idea, we started the first Porsche prototype.
 To make the car lighter, to have an engine with more horsepower…that was the first two-seater that we built in Carinthia (Gmünd)".

 The first 356 was road certified in Austria on June 8, 1948, and was entered in a race in Innsbruck, where it won its class.
 Porsche re-engineered and refined the car with a focus on performance.
 Volkswagen and Porsche shared fewer parts as the 1950s progressed.
 Porsche handcrafted the early 356 automobile bodies at Gmünd in aluminum, but when production moved to Zuffenhausen, Germany, in 1950, models produced there were steel-bodied.
 The aluminum-bodied cars from that very small company are what are now referred to as "prototypes".
 Porsche contracted Reutter to build the steel bodies and eventually bought the Reutter company in 1963.
 The Reutter company retained the seat manufacturing part of the business and changed its name to "Recaro".